tarekdj/nsfix/README.md

-# ReplaceNamespace
+# phpcs replace namespcae rule

-This is a custom phpcs sniff that finds "Novactive" namespace and replace it by the new one.
+This is a phpcs sniff that finds a set of namespaces and replace it by new ones.

 ## How to use

-* Clone this repo
-* Edit ``DisallowOldNamesapceSniff.php`` and changes the values in lines 11 & 12
-* Execute the following command in your project:

-``phpcs --standard=PATH/TO/AlmaviaStandard /path/TO/SRC``

-or

-``phpcbf --standard=PATH/TO/AlmaviaStandard /path/TO/SRC``